dkruyt/TicTacToe-NeuralNetwork/README.md

 ## Usage
 Run the script from the command line.
 There are several optional arguments you can use:
 - `--show-visuals`: Enable visual display of the game state and neural network layers.
+But makes it much slower, just for observation!
 - `--show-text`: Enable text display of the game progress and results.
 - `--delay`: Add a delay in the game loop for better observation.